 the issues and problems identified and assessed in determining the need for the VTS are no longer evident or can be addressed by alternative passive traffic management measures.

 In such situations a risk assessment should be undertaken to re-assess the waterway as described in Section 5.1 to demonstrate VTS is no longer required as any inherent risks can be mitigated by other means.

+6.b Periodic risk assessments

+Considerations should be given to conduct periodic risk assessments as the VTS area is subject to change, including the following:

+changes in international conventions or national laws and regulations affecting the responsibilities or functions of VTS,

+changes in port operations and/ or infrastructure,

+changes in waterways,

+changes in traffic,

+changes in VTS equipment capabilities,

+marine accident or near-miss,

+other situations that necessitate a risk assessment being conducted.

+When the VTS area and sub-areas are initially delineated, a trial operation period of 3 months to 1 year can be set according to the actual situation.

 DEFINITIONS